We are planning to upgrade the Jack Roper Reserve (CSL) retarding basin in Glenroy to ensure it continues to reduce flood risk for the community.

-Melbourne Water has been directed by the Minister for Water to ensure all of retarding basins comply with the Australian National Committee on Large Dams (ANCOLD) guidelines.
-The ANCOLD guidelines represent the best Australian and international engineering practice in the safe design, management and operation of dams.
+The Australian national Committee on Large Dams (ANCOLD) guidelines represent the best Australian and international engineering practice in the safe design, management and operation of dams.
 Each retarding basin is assessed individually so each will have different upgrade requirements to ensure they are compliant with the ANCOLD guidelines and continue to operate safely.

 Jack Roper Reserve (CSL) retarding basin has recently been assessed against the ANCOLD guidelines.
 The assessment has shown that upgrade works are necessary to ensure the retarding basin continues to reduce flood risk and to ensure the risk is as low as reasonable practicable.